mikeurbanski1/tampermonkey-scripts/README.md

 ### Live updates

-When you run the script from your hard drive, you can also automatically repackage it so that the updated script loads the next time you refresh your browser.
+When you run the script from your hard drive, you can also automatically repackage it whenhever you update the `src` files, so that the updated script loads the next time you refresh your browser.
 To do so, use the `pnpm watch` command.

 ### Notes